juancarvajal16/recipe-backend/README.md

 Application contains graphql server and is integrated with TypeORM.
 Server is set up to run on port 4000.

 ## How to run
-To run the application, first you need to install the packages:
+1. To run the application, first you need to install the packages:
 ```
 npm install
 ```

+2. Create postgres database

+3. Setup database settings inside ormconfig.json file

-Then you can run using command:
+4. Then you can run using command:
 ```
 npm start
 ```